 First 5 Santa Cruz County is a key partner in the Healthy Kids Initiative and helps income-eligible families with public health insurance applications and coverage renewals.
-Because Medi-Cal and Healthy Families cannot cover all of the uninsured, First 5 also funds premiums for Healthy Kids members.
+Because Medi-Cal and Medi-Cal for Families cannot cover all of the uninsured, First 5 also funds premiums for Healthy Kids members.
 Outreach staff also participates in community events and responds to business and community agency requests for presentations and additional information regarding health insurance.

-Since the start of the Healthy Kids Initiative in June 2004 until June 30, 2011, there were 9,439 new enrollments.
+Since the start of the Healthy Kids Initiative in June 2004 until June 30, 2014, there were 14.724 new enrollments of children ages 0-5 in public health insurance plans.

-1,281 new enrollments of children ages 0-5 in the local Healthy Kids program
+- 1,301 children ages 0-5 in the local Healthy Kids program

-4,526 children in Medi-Cal
+- 9,370 children ages 0-5 in Medi-Cal

-87% of children had a well-child visit.
+- 79% of children ages 3-6 in the Healthy Kids program had a well-child visit.

-Santa Cruz County’s newborns are getting connected to medical care.
-Baby Gateway—the Newborn Enrollment Project—has now been launched in three local hospitals.
+- Santa Cruz County’s newborns are getting connected to medical care.
+Baby Gateway—the Newborn Enrollment Project—operates in three local hospitals.